 A key function of the Basser Center is to provide grant funding to investigators dedicated to making progress with projects relevant to BRCA1 and BRCA2 mutations ranging from basic science and translational research to clinical trials meant to enhance the well-being and care of those living with BRCA1/2 gene mutations.
 These grants fund both internal research conducted by scientists at the University of Pennsylvania and innovative external proposals, with an emphasis on collaborative projects, and typically apply to topics like prevention, early detection, and therapeutics.

 Established and endowed by Shari Basser Potter and Len Potter, the Basser Global Prize honors and provides $100,000 in support to a visionary scientist conducting innovative BRCA1/2-related research that has resulted in improvements in clinical care.
 The annual winner is selected from a pool of researchers worldwide and presents the keynote address at the Basser Scientific Symposium.

-The Basser Center holds a monthly seminar series presented by local scientists, as well as occasional international guests, on a wide range of BRCA1/2-related topics.
+The Basser Center holds a monthly seminar series presented by Penn investigators, as well as occasional speakers from other institutions, on a wide range of BRCA1/2-related topics.
 Held at noon on the first Friday of the month in the Smilow Translational Research Center, these seminars explore everything from advances in basic science to screening and treatment methods, hot topics in cancer research, gene sequencing, legal issues, and national healthcare concerns.*